 SEA SCOUT SHIP 25 CABIN BOY & CABIN GIRL PROGRAM

-In Ship 25, we continue that maritime tradition by opening up our program to boys and girls who are not yet sufficient age to become full crew members of Ship 25 but who are registered in good standing with a Boy Scout Troop or Girl Scout Troop.
-They may petition to be considered Cabin Boys or Cabin Girls with Sea Scout Ship 25 provided they agree to adhere to the guiding principles of the Scout Oath, the Scout Law, and the Sea Scout Promise and state their intention to join the ship when they are of sufficient age.
+In Ship 25, we continue that maritime tradition by opening up our program to boys and girls who are not yet sufficient age to become full crew members of Ship 25 but who are registered in good standing with a Scouts BSA Troop.
+They may petition to be considered Cabin Boys or Cabin Girls with Sea Scout Ship 25 provided they agree to adhere to the guiding principles of the Scout Oath, the Scout Law, and the Sea Promise and state their intention to join the ship when they are of sufficient age.
 Cabin Boy and Cabin Girl status shall confer no special privilege other than eligibility to be invited to participate in selected Ship 25 activities as deemed appropriate by the Ship Officers.

 If you are interested in becoming a Cabin Boy or Cabin Girl, please email the Ship at email@example.com.